 By far, the most frequent suggestion/recommendation from our networking partners on where to set up an outsourcing shop was India.
 After having failed attempts in China and Argentina, we decided to give India a try.

-The core facts and stats about software development outsourcing to India:
+Statistics about software development outsourcing to India:

 - 50% of Indian developers have a salary level of $10,000/year